LeifDiao/LeifDiao/README.md

 **[Doc Atlas](https://github.com/LeifDiao/doc-atlas)** <br> Drowning in scattered documents?
 It merges them into one board, distills the key points, and keeps every source traceable.

+**[Grok Privacy Guard](https://github.com/LeifDiao/doc-atlas)** <br> Prevents your repository from being uploaded without your knowledge, and detects the upload state on every launch and alerts you.

 ---

 ### Follow Along